Last Updated on January 2, 2023

 Geography

 The Mojave Desert is bounded by the Tehachapi Mountains to the northwest, the San Gabriel and San Bernardino Mountains to the south, and extends eastward to California’s borders with Arizona and Nevada; it also forms portions of northwestern Arizona.
-This desert is known for its hot and dry climate, as well as its unique and diverse plant and animal life, including the Joshua tree and the Mojave rattlesnake.

 The Colorado Desert is located in the southeastern corner of the state, between the Colorado River and the Transverse Ranges, and continues into Mexico and Arizona to the south and east.
-This desert is characterized by its hot and dry climate, as well as its unique flora and fauna, including the Palm Springs cypress and the desert tortoise.

-The Great Basin Desert lies immediately east of the Sierra Nevada and extends eastward into the state of Nevada.
 This desert is also known for its harsh and arid climate, as well as its unique plant and animal life, including the Great Basin bristlecone pine and the Great Basin rattlesnake.

 Map of deserts in California